Aman2406/NSA-block/README.md

 * A true list of compromised IPs would list the entire Internet, then on to the fuller range open mouth blabbering of blogs, email, chat rooms, texting, aided and abetted by the world's telecoms, postal services, and, most reliably, bedroom  murmurings.
 * I do not accept donations, I'm not doing this because I want $$money or hype I'm doing this because I didn't found a proper list on the whole internet and of course I want to share my knowledge for free.
 I always think that such information should be available for everyone on the world.
+* Please keep in mind that updates/encryption/knowlage is our 'only' weapon against NSA and other agancies, since I not encrypt this list (for what?) the update argument is important so I always search for maintainer to complete the lists.
+It's not possible to update everything daily or every x hours.

 Do you hate the NSA or other agencies?
 ------------

 * I do not _hate_ the NSA or other agencies but I really don't like that everyone is automatically under the microscope and of course that there is no opt-out or transparency excpect lies and more lies (and some excuses ...yeah, we are doing this because terrorism, go f$ck yourself with such statements!)
-* Everyone have something to hide, passwords, privat data, accounts, ....
+* Everyone have something to hide, passwords, privat data, accounts, other metadata, [...]

 Known problems